robot10-scheletor/Startest/README.md

 # Startest
-This is a mod for minetest inspired by Star Craft game series.
+This mod adds several space stuff to the game.

 # Actual features
 - new nodes